By Lauren from our Cambodia team

 Where to stay: The Royal Sands Hotel

 Sprawled across a west-facing private beach, the Royal Sands Hotel is made up of a collection of beachfront and ocean-view villas.
-You can take part in guided tours along jungle-clad trails or turn your hand to water-based activities such as paddle boarding or snorkeling through the crystal-clear sea.
+You can take part in guided tours along jungle-clad trails or turn your hand to water-based activities such as paddle boarding or snorkelling through the crystal-clear sea.

 The hotel also run trips to see the bioluminescent plankton around the island.
 I love to watch the plankton appearing to dance between the gentle waves.
 The bioluminescence can only be seen where there is little light pollution, so a guide takes you to the best spots.
 You’ll see floating azure dots shining up at you, resembling the night sky.